-- The best long term hedge fund returns I came across are James Simons´s Renaissance Technology´s Medallion fund at 35% over decades and Edward Thorp´s: Princeton Newport Partners averaging 20% annually with a minute 6% standard deviation and an incredible Sharpe Ratio of 2,33 (the highest I ever came across spanning decades) – this was achieved using leverage around 8 times in a completely hedged statistical arbitrage portfolio.
+- The best long term hedge fund returns I came across are James Simons´s Renaissance Technology´s Medallion fund at 35% annual return over decades and Edward Thorp´s Princeton Newport Partners averaging 20% annually with a minute 6% standard deviation and an incredible Sharpe Ratio of 2,33 (the highest I ever came across spanning decades) – this was achieved using leverage around 8 times in a completely hedged statistical arbitrage portfolio.

 - A very interesting example of concentrated value investing during very bad times is John Maynard Keynes investment management of the Chest Fund, King’s College, Cambridge, during the great depression, 1927-1945.
 Beating the market considerably, he made 9% per year with a Sharpe ratio of 0,4.

 The realistic average of the market including timing and strategies

 - The classic portfolio mix of 60/40 stocks and bonds historically had an annual return of 8,5% and a Sharpe ratio of 0,4-0,5.

 - Different buy and hold Global Asset Allocation methodologies including smart beta factors had 9,5% to 12% annual return and historical Sharpe ratios around 0,8.
 The return dispersion of different allocations over long time frames has been astonishingly small.

 - Global Asset Allocation including market timing (moving average trend following) boosts Sharpe ratios to 1-1,1 by reducing drawdowns.